 Learn More About Desmond U. Patton

-Dr. Desmond Upton Patton – Penn Integrates Knowledge University Professor at the University of Pennsylvania, founder of SAFElab, and co-director of the Justice, Equity and Technology lab at Columbia School of Social Work – is a leading pioneer in the field of making AI empathetic, culturally sensitive and less biased.
-Through keynote presentations, interactive workshops and as an advisor to AI companies Kai.ai and Lifebrand, Patton is helping organizations develop a better approach to diversity and inclusion that includes fairer practices that address the challenge of prejudice, rather than contribute to it.
-Also the Associate Director of Diversity, Equity, and Inclusion and the co-chair of the Racial Equity Task Force at The Data Science Institute and founder of the SIM|ED tech incubator at Columbia University, Patton’s research uses virtual reality to educate youth and policymakers about the ways social media can be used against them and how race plays a part.
+Dr. Desmond Upton Patton is the Brian and Randi Schwartz University Professor and the thirty-first Penn Integrates Knowledge University Professor at the University of Pennsylvania.
+A leading pioneer in the field of making AI empathetic, culturally sensitive and less biased, he is the founder of the SAFElab, a social worker with the Department of Psychiatry and Behavioral Sciences at Children’s Hospital of Philadelphia and was previously the co-director of the Justice, Equity and Technology lab at Columbia School of Social Work.
+Also the former Associate Director of Diversity, Equity, and Inclusion, a past co-chair of the Racial Equity Task Force at The Data Science Institute and founder of the SIM|ED tech incubator at Columbia University, Patton’s research uses virtual reality to educate youth and policymakers about the ways social media can be used against them and how race plays a part.

 Before joining the faculty at Penn, Dr. Patton was the Senior Associate Dean for Innovation and Academic Affairs at Columbia and an assistant professor at the University of Michigan School of Social Work and School of Information.
-He holds a bachelor’s degree in anthropology and political science with honors from the University of North Carolina at Greensboro, a Master of Social Work from the University of Michigan School of Social Work and a doctorate in Social Service Administration from the University of Chicago.
+He holds a bachelor’s degree in anthropology and political science with honors from the University of North Carolina at Greensboro, a Master of Social Work from the University of Michigan School of Social Work, and a doctorate in Social Service Administration from the University of Chicago.

 Desmond Patton is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.